Ford Thunderbird (first generation): 1955

-The Thunderbird came with fender skirts and a removable fiberglass top as standard equipment, with a fabric convertible top as a commonly specified option.
+The Thunderbird came with a removable fiberglass top as standard equipment, with a fabric convertible top as a commonly specified option.
 The engine was Ford's 292-cubic-inch OHV 292 Y-block V8, which got 18 mpgus.
 The exhaust pipes exited through twin bumper guards bolted to the rear bumper.

 The car used existing chassis and suspension design and off-the-shelf Ford mechanical components.
-It was constructed using a body-on-frame technique utilizing a version of the standard Ford design cut-down to a 102-inch wheelbase identical to the Corvette's.
+It was constructed using a body-on-frame technique using a version of the standard Ford design cut-down to a 102-inch wheelbase identical to the Corvette's.
 The engine was paired either with a Fordomatic automatic or manual overdrive transmissions, and the car featured four-way powered seats and pushbutton interior door handles.
 Other unique features were a telescoping steering wheel and a tachometer.

 A rare domestic two-seater for the era, it was designed to be a brisk luxury tourer and not a sports car, capable of attaining speeds of 100 to 115 mph depending on the transmission ordered.